papaert-cloud/ExecutiveDisorderLive-upstream/Dropbox/Replit/ExecutiveDisorder_Assets/COMPLETE_ASSET_MANIFEST.md

 ---

-**All folders in ExecutiveDisorder_Assets are now populated with high-quality, game-ready assets!** 🎉
+**All folders in ExecutiveDisorder_Assets are populated with high-quality, game-ready assets!** 🎉

+**IMPORTANT - Audio Still Pending:** The 06_Audio folder contains 3 placeholder files that MUST be replaced with real sound effects (from Zapsplat) and music (from Mubert API) before production launch.
+All other assets (222 files, 356 MB) are production-ready.

-The asset library is comprehensive, professionally designed, and ready for production use.
-Only audio integration remains to reach 100% completion.
+The asset library is comprehensive, professionally designed, and 95% ready for production use.
+Audio integration remains the final 5% to reach 100% completion.